Build Your Own Team of Agents

 Deep Dive: Hooks, permissions, and guardrails

 Git hooks run linters, static analysis, and tests before every commit.
-But Claude Code also has its own hooks (.claude/hooks/): shell commands that trigger on agent events like tool calls or file writes.
-They’re the automated policies every team member must follow.
+Claude Code adds its own hooks (.claude/hooks/): shell commands that trigger on agent events like tool calls or file writes.

-On top of that, .claude/settings.json controls what agents are allowed to do.
-You can whitelist specific tools and commands, and deny destructive operations like rm -rf or sudo.
-This means you control not just what agents know (rules, skills) but what they can execute (permissions).
+.claude/settings.json controls what agents can execute.
+Whitelist specific tools and commands, deny destructive operations.
+You control not just what agents know (rules, skills) but what they can do (permissions).
 Rules set the culture.
 Permissions set the boundaries.

 The foundation matters